 941 Tax Deposits Penalties: Late Payroll Tax Penalty

-Failure to Deposit Penalty for Late Payroll Tax Deposits
+Failure-to-Deposit Penalty for Late Payroll Tax Deposits

 - 2% if you’re one to five days late.